Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models

 The rest of this paper is organized as follows.
-Section \ref{ProblemDef} provides an initial exploration of the data.
-In Section \ref{LiteratureReview} we provide a literature review of demand forecasting methods for blood products, with a focus on platelets.
-We provide the data description, model background, model development and evaluation of four different models for platelet demand forecasting in Section \ref{DemandForecasting}.
-In Section \ref{Comparison}, a comparison of the models is provided, and finally, in Section \ref{Conclusion}, concluding remarks are provided, including a discussion of ongoing work for this problem.
+In Section \ref{sec:LiteratureReview} we provide a literature review of demand forecasting methods for blood products, with a focus on platelets.
+Section \ref{sec:Methods} provides the data description and an overview of the five models used for forecasting platelet demand.
+The main results of the study are presented in Section \ref{sec:Res}.
+In Section \ref{sec:Comparison}, a comparison of the models is provided, and finally, in Section \ref{sec:Conclusion}, concluding remarks are provided, including a discussion of ongoing work for this problem.